 With soft rifle cases, you lose the tough exterior shell of a hard rifle case, but a high-quality soft rifle case will still offer great padding for protection.
 They just don’t offer the hardened outer shell that allows you to throw your rifle around while it’s in the case.

-The most popular rifle case lengths for AR-15 rifles are 36″ and 42″ as these two sizes fit most barrel length configurations.
+The most popular rifle case lengths for AR-15 rifles are 36″ and 42″ rifle cases as these two sizes fit most barrel length configurations.

 You definitely don’t want to get something that’s too loose or too tight on your rifle and gear.
 That never ends well.

-It goes without saying, but we will say it anyway, all materials aren’t created equal.
-There are a number of materials you will come across in your search for your new rifle case.
-Here are a few things to consider when you are trying to figure out how to choose a rifle case.
+We will say it anyway: all materials aren’t created equal.
+There are several materials you will come across in your search for your new rifle case.
+Here are a few things to consider when trying to figure out how to choose a rifle case.

 Rifle Case Exterior

-It is often imitated, and many times a “denier war” can be seen on sites like Amazon, where you’ll see 500D, 600D, 650D, 1000D, 1050D, etc. But much of that fabric is imported and is not made to the same standards as 500D Cordura.
+It is often imitated, and often a “denier war” can be seen on sites like Amazon, where you’ll see 500D, 600D, 650D, 1000D, 1050D, etc. But much of that fabric is imported and is not made to the same standards as 500D Cordura.

 Rifle Case Interior

-Most rifle cases have straps that are either sewn into the case or removable, like all our rifle cases have.
-These straps serve as retention for the rifle and allow you to use as many that are needed to ensure your rifle doesn’t slip or move around in the case.
+Most rifle cases have rifle straps that are either sewn into the case or removable, as all our rifle cases have.
+These straps serve as retention for the rifle and allow you to use as many as are needed to ensure your rifle doesn’t slip or move around in the case.

-Cases also have buttstock and muzzle slots to allow you to have a more simple retention method.
+Cases also have buttstock and muzzle slots to give you a simpler retention method.
 When you are in a hurry and just need to put your rifle in your bag and go the buttstock and muzzle slots are the easiest method to do that.

 Foam & Padding

-The second most important material in your hard or soft rifle case is the foam.
-Foam comes in many different shape, sizes, and materials types.
+Foam is the second most important material in your hard or soft rifle case.
+Foam comes in many different shapes, sizes, and materials types.

-Do you want your rifle case to have tons of pockets or molle galore?
-That’s an important thing to look into before yo make your purchase.
+Do you want your AR 15 rifle case to have tons of pockets or molle galore?
+That’s an important thing to look into before you make your purchase.
 If you need your case to have a look and key you may want to look into a hard rifle case.

 Soft case zippers can be locked together but for really tough protection and the ability to really lock down your case, go with a hard case.